Your 5-step guide to setting workout goals

 - Measurable: Make an allotted time slot for each activity you plan to do or attach a number to your goal.
 How do you measure your progress?
-Ex: I will exercise three days this week for 30 minutes each.
-I will walk for 15 minutes and then include resistance training including squats, push-ups, planks and jogging in place for 30 seconds each three times.
-I will also include a 5-minute stretching period including all major muscle groups.
+Example: I will exercise three days this week for 30 minutes each.
+I will walk for 15 minutes and then include resistance training, including squats, push-ups, planks and jogging in place for 30 seconds each three times.
+I will also include a five-minute stretching period including all major muscle groups.

 - Attainable: Instead of a daily goal that might be out of reach, focus on a weekly goal.
 That way, it allows you to be more flexible with your schedule.

-- Time-bound.
-Set a deadline to your goal.
-Ex: On Mondays, Wednesdays and Fridays, I will exercise for 30 minutes through the month of August.
+- Time-bound: Set a deadline to your goal.
+Example: On Mondays, Wednesdays and Fridays, I will exercise for 30 minutes through the month of August.